neuralmagic/deepsparse/examples/dbolya-yolact/README.md

 to run inferences on images, videos, or webcam streams.
 For a full list of options `python eval.py -h`.

-To run image segmentation using YOLACT with deepsparse on a local webcam run:
+To run image segmentation using YOLACT with DeepSparse on a local webcam run:
 ```bash
 python eval.py \
     --trained_model PATH_OR_STUB_TO_YOLACT_ONNX \
     --source 0
 ```

-In addition to webcam, `--source` can take a path to a `.jpg` file, directory or glob path of `.jpg` files, or path to a `.mp4` video file.
+In addition to a webcam, `--source` can take a path to a `.jpg` file, directory or glob path of `.jpg` files, or path to a `.mp4` video file.
 If source is an integer and no corresponding webcam is available, an exception will be raised.